UPPMAX/UPPMAX-documentation/docs/cluster_guides/slurm.md

 ### More memory

 If you need extra memory (128 GB is available in common nodes) you can allocate larger nodes.
-The number and sises differ among the clusters.
+The number and sizes differ among the clusters.

 Table below shows the configurations and flags to use.